antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 When `ThrowArgumentNullException` is called in a method, it throws an exception.
 The `DoesNotReturn` it is annotated with will signal to the compiler that no nullable analysis needs to happen after that point, since that code would be unreachable.

 When `MyAssert` is called and the condition passed to it is `false`, it throws an exception.
 The `DoesNotReturnIf(false)` that annotates the `condition` parameter lets the compiler know that program flow will not continue if that condition is false.
 This is helpful if you want to assert the nullability of a value.
-If the condition evaluates to `true`, then we know that the value is not null.
+In the code path following `MyAssert(value != null);` the compiler can assume `value` is not null.

 `DoesNotReturn` can be used on methods. `DoesNotReturnIf(bool)` can be used on input parameters.